• Home

 Welcome

-Located at the Three-Mile Locks of the James River and Kanawha Canal in Richmond, Virginia, the historic Byrd Park Pump House was constructed between 1881-1883.
+Located at the Three-Mile Locks of the James River and Kanawha Canal in Richmond, Virginia, the historic New Pump House was constructed between 1881-1883.
 The downstairs contained a water-powered pumping station, while the upstairs featured a large open-air pavilion that hosted lavish events and dances until the mid-1920’s.
 The Friends of Pump House are dedicated to protecting and revitalizing this historic architectural treasure, which is listed on the National Register of Historic Places.

 Our Vision